 On April 24, 2017, BPLP entered into the 2017 Credit Facility.
 Among other things, the 2017 Credit Facility (1) increased the total commitment of the Revolving Facility from \$1.0 billion to \$1.5 billion, (2) extended the maturity date from July 26, 2018 to April 24, 2022, (3) reduced the per annum variable interest rates, and (4) added a \$500.0 million Delayed Draw Facility that permitted BPLP to draw until the first anniversary of the closing date.
-Based on BPLP's current credit rating, (1) the applicable Eurocurrency margins for the Revolving Facility and Delayed Draw Facility are 87.5 basis points and 95 basis points, respectively, and (2) the facility fee on the Revolving Facility commitment is 0.15% per annum, which represent slight increases from the margins in effect during the six months ended June 30, 2020 due to a change in BPLP's credit rating that occurred on August 3, 2020.
+Based on BPLP's current credit rating, (1) the applicable Eurocurrency margins for the Revolving Facility and Delayed Draw Facility are 87.5 basis points and 95 basis points, respectively, and (2) the facility fee on the Revolving Facility commitment is 0.15% per annum.

 On April 24, 2018, BPLP exercised its option to draw \$500.0 million on its Delayed Draw Facility.
-The Delayed Draw Facility bears interest at a variable rate equal to LIBOR plus 0.90% per annum based on BPLP's June 30, 2020 credit rating and matures on April 24, 2022.
+The Delayed Draw Facility bears interest at a variable rate equal to LIBOR plus 0.90% per annum based on BPLP's September 30, 2020 credit rating and matures on April 24, 2022.

-As of June 30, 2020 and August 3, 2020, BPLP had \$500.0 million of borrowings outstanding under its Delayed Draw Facility, no borrowings under its Revolving Facility and letters of credit totaling approximately \$2.5 million outstanding with the ability to borrow approximately \$1.5 billion under the Revolving Facility.
+As of September 30, 2020 and November 2, 2020, BPLP had \$500.0 million of borrowings outstanding under its Delayed Draw Facility, no borrowings under its Revolving Facility and letters of credit totaling approximately \$2.5 million outstanding with the ability to borrow approximately \$1.5 billion under the Revolving Facility.